 Once you have successfully gone through all the steps and your roadmap is up and running, it is high time to start using it.

-One of your leading roles as a product owner is to ensure that the roadmap is always up to date.
+One of your leading roles as a product manager or product owner is to ensure that the roadmap is always up to date.

 What do I mean by that?
 Creating a roadmap is only half the story.
 Even if it’s super detailed, well thought out, and you think you’ve taken all the factors into account, I must warn you – your project may face various obstacles when least expected, and you must always be prepared for them.
 What to do when such challenges arise?
 In these situations, you need to act quickly and adjust the roadmap right away.